Request Appointment

 Gum Disease

-Gum disease is a common oral health problem caused by bacteria in the mouth.
-Neglecting gum health can cause gingivitis, a mild form of gum disease that causes inflammation and bleeding of the gums.
+Gum disease is a common oral health issue caused by bacteria buildup.
+Poor gum care can lead to gingivitis, which causes inflammation and bleeding.

-If left untreated, gingivitis can progress to periodontitis, a severe form of gum disease that can cause tooth loss and bone damage.
+If untreated, it can progress to periodontitis, a severe condition that may result in tooth loss and bone damage.
+Professional care such as periodontal services can help manage and prevent advanced gum disease.

 Tooth Decay